Kingsmill massacre: Attack

 After carrying out the shooting, the gunmen calmly walked away.
 Shortly after, a married couple came upon the scene of the killings and began praying beside the victims.
-They found the badly-wounded Alan Black lying in a ditch.
-When an ambulance arrived, Black was taken to hospital in Newry, where he was operated on and survived.
+They found the badly wounded Alan Black lying in a ditch.
+When an ambulance arrived, Black was taken to a hospital in Newry, where he was operated on and survived.
 The Catholic worker, Richard Hughes, had managed to stop a car and was driven to Bessbrook RUC station, where he raised the alarm.
 One of the first police officers on the scene was Billy McCaughey, who had taken part in the Reavey killings.
 He said "When we arrived it was utter carnage.
 Men were lying two or three together.
 Blood was flowing, mixed with water from the rain".
 Some of the Reavey family also came upon the scene of the Kingsmill massacre while driving to hospital to collect the bodies of their relatives.
 Johnston Chapman, the uncle of victims Reginald and Walter Chapman, said the dead workmen were "just lying there like dogs, blood everywhere".
 At least two of the victims were so badly mutilated by gunfire that immediate relatives were prevented from identifying them.
 One relative said the hospital mortuary "was like a butcher's shop with bodies lying on the floor like slabs of meat".

 Nine of the dead were from the village of Bessbrook, while the bus driver, Robert Walker, was from Mountnorris.
 Four of the men were members of the Orange Order and two were former members of the security forces: Kenneth Worton was a former Ulster Defence Regiment (UDR) soldier while Joseph Lemmon was a former Ulster Special Constabulary (USC) officer.
 Alan Black was appointed a Member of the Order of the British Empire (MBE) in the 2021 New Year Honours, for his cross-community work since the massacre.